danielwhatmuff/nginx-ssl-auth-docker/README.md

              -v $(pwd)/.htpasswd:
              nginx-ssl-auth
 ```
-- Note: The '--link myservice' must match the name used above, the port
+- Note: The '--link myservice' must match the container name and the port must match too